jonathanschimpf/peterson-recipecollection/static/scan-content/Pies and Pastries - Apple Crumb Pie.md

 • 1 cup fresh cranberries
 • 1 cup fresh blueberries and ½ teaspoon lemon zest.

-Pie Crust
+Pie Crust:
-2 1/3 cups of Flour
-1 Teaspoon of Salt
-¾ cup of butter flavored Crisco
-6-8 tablespoons of water.
+2 1/3 cups of Flour  •  1 Teaspoon of Salt  •  ¾ cup of butter flavored Crisco  •  6-8 tablespoons of water.

 Mix flour, salt and crisco using two knives or pastry cutter.
 Gradually add water, 2 tablespoons at a time until mixture forms a ball.